-The 1st Level of the International Math Olympiad occurred last year on the 4th, 13th, and 18th of December 2018 which constituted the 11th edition of the competition.
-The 2nd Level of the International Math Olympiad concluded on 11th Feb 2019.
+The 1st Level of the International Math Olympiad occurred last year on the 5th and 17th of December 2019 which constituted the 13th edition of the competition.
+The 2nd Level of the International Math Olympiad concluded in Feb 2020.

 The eligibility criteria for participating in the International Math Olympiad required participants to be students studying from class I to class XII (HSC class) from a well-reputed school in India or abroad.
 The official authority of the International Math Olympiad will, however, update the complete list of requirements for applicants and circulate the list of events by the end of the year.

 News about the participating institutions and the acceptance of the students representing a district or school is well circulated a month or two before the actual Olympiad.
 In order to be entirely certain that a student has been selected for the 1st round, check the official IMO website.

 Students who progress to the 2nd stage will be informed of their acceptance within a week of the Olympiad’s conclusion.